L4ZZA/matchmaking/README.md

 example: `curl localhost:9090/join -XPOST -d '{"name":"Player"}'`

 ### /leave
-The `/leave` hanlde will allow a player to leave a session.
+The `/leave` handle will allow a player to leave a session.

 If the session will drop under the minimum allowed players it will be stopped and the remaining players will be joined to all other awaiting players.